How do I get a Certification of Enrollment?

 A. Students should order all graduation attire from the UWG Bookstore.
 Announcements may be purchased through Jostens; more information can be found on their website.

-Q. How do I declare a undergraduate major?
+Q. How do I declare an undergraduate major?

-A. You should declare your major with the appropriate department.
+A. You should declare your major with the department in which your new major is housed.
 After obtaining and completing a Major Change Form from your department, they will forward the document to the Registrar’s Office.
 Your record will then be updated in our student system.

 Q. How can I get a replacement diploma?